PsyChiLin/EFAshiny/README.md

 item-level scale dataset).
-Note that it can also be used to explore FA-based connectivity analyses (McLaughlin et al., 1992) in instrument data, such as event related potentials (ERPs) and functional near-infrared spectroscopy (fNIRS).
+Note that it can also be used to explore FA-based connectivity analyses (McLaughlin et al., 1992) in instrument data, such as event related potentials (ERPs) and functional near-infrared spectroscopy (fNIRS) data.
 Though the major focus of `EFAshiny` is to perform EFA, it is worth noting that confirmatory factor analysis (CFA) is an useful future direction for `shiny` APP.

 ## Getting Started